localvoid/ivi/documentation/general/virtual-dom.md

 find how to rearrange nodes when they are moved, removed or inserted.

 `ref` callback is used to get reference for an actual DOM Node or a Component instance.
 When VNode is instantiated, ref callback will be invoked with a node value for a node or a component instance for components.
-When VNode is unmounted, ref callback will be invoked with a `null` value.
+When VNode is detached, ref callback will be invoked with a `null` value.

 ### HTML, SVG, Input and Media elements